fnproject/fdk-java/README.md

 func.yaml created
 ```

-This creates a new Maven based Java Function which includes some boilerplate to get you started.
-The `pom.xml` includes a dependency on the latest version of the `fn` Java FDK that is useful for developing your Java functions.
+This creates the boilerplate for a new Java Function based on Maven and Oracle Java 8.
+The `pom.xml` includes a dependency on the latest version of the Fn Java FDK that is useful for developing your Java functions.

 Note that the `your_dockerhub_account/hello` name follows the format of a Docker image name.
-The `fn` platform relies on docker images implementing functions and these will be deployed to a Docker registry.
+The Fn platform relies on docker images implementing functions and these will be deployed to a Docker registry.
 By default Docker Hub is used, hence the requirement for a Docker Hub account.
 You should replace `your_dockerhub_account` with your account name.

 You can now import this project into your favourite IDE as normal.